seegg/Barebone-state-management/README.md

 ```
 ## Async Actions

-Unsurprisingly async actions are added under the `asyncActions` option
+Unsurprisingly async actions are added under `asyncActions`.
+While
-when creating the store.
-While new states are returned in synchronous
+new states have to be returned in synchronous actions, in async actions
-actions, for async actions new states are pass to a helper function which
+they are pass to a `setState` helper function instead. `setState` and
-is available as the first param while defining the action.
-The store
-state is made available as the second param.
-Like synchronous actions
+the state is made available as the first and second param when adding
-these default params are also hidden after store creation.
+actions to the store.

 ```ts
 import {createStore} from 'barebone'